emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 ### Create a data bridge to Kafka

 1. Go to EMQX Dashboard, click **Data Integration** -> **Data Bridge**.
 2. Click **Create** on the top right corner of the page.

-3. In the **Create Data Bridge** page, click to select Kafka, and then click **Next**.
+3. In the **Create Data Bridge** page, click to select **Kafka**, and then click **Next**.

 4. Input a name for the data bridge.
-Note: It should be a combination of upper/lower case letters and numbers.
+Note: It should be a combination of upper/lower case letters or numbers.
 5. Input the connection information.
 Input **127.0.0.1:9092** for the **Bootstrap Hosts**.
 For the other fields set as the actual condition.
 6. Configure the data bridge in **Producer** mode.
    1. **Topic**: The MQTT topics to create the data bridge for.
 Here we will input `t/#`, indicating all MQTT messages matching this topic will be sent to Kafka.
 You can also leave it blank, and create a rule to specify data to be sent to Kafka.

    1. **Kafka Topic Name**: Input the Kafka topics we created before, that is, the  `testtopic-in`.
 Note: Variables are not supported here.
    2. **Kafka Message Template**: Template will specify the rule or MQTT topics with messages to be sent to the Kafka topic.
 You can keep the default setting or use  variables to create the template.
 7. Advanced settings (optional): Set the **Max Batch Bytes**, **Compression**, and **Partition Strategy** as your business needs.
 For details, see [Configuration parameters](#Configuration).

 ::: tip